 Skip to main content

-2. Add logic to your view functions to protect data (if needed).
+2. Add data protection logic to your view functions (if applicable).

 1. Configuring Hardhat

-To integrate the Ten Network into your Hardhat project, install the ten-hardhat-plugin:
+To add TEN Network compatibility, install the ten-hardhat-plugin:

 npm install ten-hardhat-plugin

-Open hardhat.config.js in your project's root directory and configure it in the following way:
+Modify hardhat.config.js in your project’s root directory as follows:

 import "@nomiclabs/hardhat-waffle";